-Public Wi-Fi can help create a better-connected community by providing additional access points for those with devices limited by mobile data plans, or those without mobile broadband capability.
+Public Wi-Fi can help create a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
+This chart shows the percentage of businesses in the community that offer free Wi-Fi to the public.